From Salmon Cannery to World-Class Fishing Lodge

 At season’s end, the bulk of the crew departed and Waterfall Cannery shut down until the next summer’s salmon migration.
 To this day, Waterfall Resort’s operating days are based on the salmon fishing season—and the fishing is still phenomenal!

-Alaska Fish Company, the first to pack salmon on a ship, starts a floating cannery aboard Glory of the Seas.
-The venture proves so successful that the company tows the barge to the west coast of Prince of Wales Island, where Seattle-based Oceanic Packing Company builds a shoreside facility.
+Alaska Fish Company, the first to pack salmon on a ship, starts a floating cannery aboard the 42-year-old clipper Glory of the Seas.
+The venture proves so successful that the company tows the vessel to the west coast of Prince of Wales Island, where Seattle-based Oceanic Packing Company builds a shoreside facility.

 Alaska Fish and Oceanic Packing merge, establishing Waterfall Cannery.

 Waterfall Cannery experiences a labor walkout.
 Four cannery line workers ask for an hourly raise, from 20 cents to 25 cents.
 When the superintendent refuses, the men swim across a stream to a nearby bight and camp there for two days until the superintendent concedes.

 The era of Prohibition begins, lasting until 1932.
 Ketchikan brothels along Creek Street work with smugglers on fishing boats to become one of the primary bootleggers of Canadian whiskey, which is still served today in the Lagoon Saloon.